basedwon/basd/readme.md

 Thank you!
 Please see our [contributing guidelines](/docs/contributing.md) for details.

 ## Support

-If you find this project useful and would like to support our work, consider making a donation.
-Your contribution helps us continue improving this project and creating new ones.
-Every little bit counts!
+If you find this project useful and want to help support further development, please send us some coin.
+We greatly appreciate any and all contributions.
+Thank you!

-If you find this project useful and want to show some love, you can support it by donating:

-If you found this project helpful and want to show some love, you can buy me a coffee (or more likely a piece of hardware) with a donation:

-**Bitcoin**: ```3P3QsMVK89JBNqZQv5zMAKG8FK3kJM4rjt```

-**Monero**: ```43hhubS27LkaXMHfoHaSKt9gPSPqeZh9gTes2yKvv2usZJJ6SQ4nVas2CdPvP1JnZeSsXC37LJzZvG13M3b8HgN9P7yjddv```

-Here are our wallet addresses:

 **Bitcoin (BTC):**
 ```